 Below are two books I HIGHLY RECOMMEND for all parents.
 I linked some religious ones above, but the following books have no religious association.

 I’m not lying when I say these books changed our lives.
 The only frustration I have with No-Drama Discipline is that it is very long.
-That is a difficult read when you’re desperate–it’s a lot of info to get through.
+That is difficult to read when you’re desperate–it’s a lot of info to get through.
 But I recommend reading it and not just getting summaries from the internet.

 It is very difficult to accurately apply parenting strategies when you only read a summary.
 Do the method justice and read the book!